 Musical residencies say a lot about the residents and where they reside.
 The renown of the RWCMD and the high calibre of the Albion Quartet, which is not bound by just its Cardiff duties, indicate how far is the college’s reach and how willing the busy Albion is to be associated with it to mutual advantage.
-Just two years old, the quartet made its double-debut at the Amsterdam Concertgebouw and in Paris at the Auditorium de Louvre.
+The quartet made its double-debut at the Amsterdam Concertgebouw and in Paris at the Auditorium de Louvre just two years old.
 It’s also resident at King’s Place in London, was due to be quartet-in-residence at the Stratford-upon-Avon Festival of Words and Music before this year’s event was cancelled due to a funding shortfall, and is already preparing to record for the Signum label over the next few years the string quartets of Dvořák and quartets by Walton and Britten.
-It was Britten’s second quartet of Op 36 that formed the second part of this animated lunchtime recital.
+Britten’s second quartet of Op 36 formed the second part of this animated lunchtime recital.

 Header photo by Patrick Allen